 Partners in Prevention offers a wide range of evidence-based prevention programs for youth families, and older adults.
 The Prevention hub highlights specific initiatives listed below:

 One of the most effective ways to positively impact our community is through policy changes.
 There are many policies already in place to help protect the general health, wellness, and safety of our community.
 Across all age’s there has been a rise in negative mental health conditions that were reported during the COVID-19 pandemic, specifically among our youth.
 As we move forward as a county, state, and country their is a need to focus on promoting wellness among our youth population., Provide below are highlighted resources and information:

 Statewide Prevention Hub

-This project was supported by SABG Covid Supplement Grant TI083538 from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+This project was supported by SABG Covid Supplement Grant TI083538 and the American Rescue Plan Act from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The content of this publication does not necessarily reflect the views or policies of SAMHSA or the U.S. Department of Health and Human Services (HHS).